Jamie Fobert Architects

 Tom Clark

-Tom is a qualified Architect with a decade of professional experience running UK projects.
-He studied at The Manchester School of Architecture and London Metropolitan University.
-Prior to joining Jamie Fobert Architects, he worked for Maccreanor Lavington Architects, where he gained experience in masterplanning and worked on a 12-storey London hotel.
-Since joining Jamie Fobert Architects in 2010, Tom has skilfully led a number of major arts competition entries as well as working as Project Architect on new-build houses including the RIBA Award-winning Luker House.
-He also oversaw the refurbishment works to the historic Burlington Arcade and the Charleston Exhibition Centre and he is presently heading up our £35.5m redevelopment of the National Portrait Gallery.
-Tom was made an Associate in 2015.
+Tom is an experienced and highly capable Architect with over 15 years of qualified professional experience designing and delivering substantial architectural projects.
+He studied at The Manchester School of Architecture, graduating in 2002, and London Metropolitan University, where he obtained his qualification as an Architect in 2008.
+He worked for Maccreanor Lavington Architects, where he gained experience in masterplanning and worked on a 12-storey London hotel.
+Since joining Jamie Fobert Architects in 2010, Tom has skilfully led a number of major arts projects as well as overseeing two RIBA Award-winning residential projects, Luker House and House in Primrose Hill.
+He oversaw the refurbishment works to the historic Burlington Arcade and the Charleston Exhibition Centre and, most recently, he headed up our £40m redevelopment of the National Portrait Gallery.
+Tom was made an Associate in 2015 and Associate Director in 2024.

 William Bellamy